purcell/mode-line-bell/README.md

 ### MELPA

-If you're an Emacs 24 user or you have a recent version of `package.el` you can install `mode-line-bell-mode` from the [MELPA](http://melpa.org) repository.
-The version of `mode-line-bell-mode` there will always be up-to-date.
+If you're an Emacs 24 user or you have a recent version of `package.el` you can install `mode-line-bell` from the [MELPA](http://melpa.org) repository.
+The version of `mode-line-bell` there will always be up-to-date.

 Enable `mode-line-bell-mode` with `M-x mode-line-bell-mode`, by using the customisation interface, or by adding code such as the following